Dev5585842/HR-Analysis-/README.md

 Visual Insights

-What is the count of employees in the dataset?
+QWhat is the count of employees in the dataset?
-Card visual.

 This visual displays the count of employees in the form of a card.

-What is the average salary of employees in the dataset?
+Q What is the average salary of employees in the dataset?
-Card visual.

 This visual displays the average salary of employees in the form of a card.

-How many departments are there in the dataset?
+Q How many departments are there in the dataset?
-Card visual.

 This visual displays the count of departments in the form of a card.

-How does the sum of salary vary with experience levels of employees in the dataset?
+Q How does the sum of salary vary with experience levels of employees in the dataset?
-Pie chart.
 This visual displays the sum of salary for each experience level in the form of a pie chart.
-How does the sum of salary vary with age groups of employees in the dataset?
+Q How does the sum of salary vary with age groups of employees in the dataset?
-Donut chart.

 This visual displays the sum of salary for each age group in the form of a donut chart.

-How does the total salary and count of employees vary with year in the dataset?
+Q How does the total salary and count of employees vary with year in the dataset?
-Line and clustered column chart.

 This visual displays the sum of salary and count of employees for each year in the form of a line and clustered column chart.

-How many employees are there from each country in the dataset?
+Q How many employees are there from each country in the dataset?
-Slicer.

 This visual displays a slicer to select a country and filter the data accordingly.

-What is the salary and department of each employee in the dataset?
+QWhat is the salary and department of each employee in the dataset?
-Table visual.

 This visual displays a table with columns for employee, sum of salary, and department.

-How does the total attendance vary with year and gender in the dataset?
+Q How does the total attendance vary with year and gender in the dataset?
-Stacked column chart.

 This visual displays the count of total attendance for each year and gender in the form of a stacked column chart.

-How many employees are there in each department and gender in the dataset?
+Q How many employees are there in each department and gender in the dataset?
-Clustered bar chart.

 This visual displays the count of employees for each department and gender in the form of a clustered bar chart.

-How can you add the company name and logo to the Power BI report?
+Q  How can you add the company name and logo to the Power BI report?
-Text Box

 Use the text box visual and insert the logo image and type the company name as the text.